 The Cobalt Card supercharges rewards by a factor of five when you use it to buy groceries, restaurant meals, and drinks.
 Earn twice the points if you pay for your cab rides and gas refills with the card.

 The aim of the card, according to Amex, is to reward millennials for simply doing the things they do every day.

-Broken down, the earn rate works like this: earn five points for every dollar spent on food and drinks, earn two points for every dollar spent on transit and gas, and earn one point on any other purchases.
+Broken down, the earn rate works like this: earn five points for every dollar spent on food and drinks (that includes meal kit delivery services!), earn two points for every dollar spent on transit and gas, and earn one point on any other purchases.

 Once you’ve banked 1,000 points, you can either redeem them for $10 to spend on travel expenses or $7 for anything else.
 The card has a mobile app to make redeeming points easier.
 You can pay for streaming subscriptions or buy stuff on Amazon from the app.

 American Express also claims that cardholders could earn up to 30,000 points in their first year (we explain how you can achieve this in the bullet points below).
 That's enough points for:

 - An eligible short-haul flight using the Fixed Points Travel Program, or

 - $300 in statement credits redeemed towards travel purchases charged to your Card, or

 The Cobalt Card is Amex’s first card that charges a monthly, not annual, fee of $10.
 To qualify for the card, you need a fair credit score (575-649).
 An annual percentage rate of 19.99% applies on outstanding balances and the interest rate for a cash advance is 22.99%.
 And finally, there's a 2.5% charge on foreign transactions.